KrishPatell/CDC-Dashboard/README.md

 - CDC Communications

 ### View the Task Board
-Open `cdc-task-hierarchy.html` in your browser to view the interactive task hierarchy board.
+Open `index.html` in your browser or visit the deployed site to view the interactive task hierarchy board.

 ### Project Details
 Created for Interaction Design Project at Ahmedabad University | 2025